ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 30af - AsyncOnInitialized => Subsequent OnAfterRenderAsync.
 ```

-At  line 3 things start to go wrong. `OnInitializedAsync` and the rest of the lifecycle processes run to completion [including the final render], before at line 8 the `OnInitialized` continuation runs and `OnInitialized` completes.
-It's become detacted from the lifecycle because `SetParametersAsync` had no Task returned to await.
+At  line 3 things start to go wrong. `OnInitializedAsync` and the rest of the lifecycle processes run to completion [including the final render], before at line 8 the `OnInitialized` continuation runs and `OnInitialized` completes.  `OnInitialized` has become detacted from the lifecycle because `SetParametersAsync` had no Task returned to await.

 At line 10 `OnAfterRender` is run and calls `StateHasChanged` which renders the component, and kicks off the second `OnAfterRender` cycle.